ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Zinc supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Zinc vary significantly in how well your body absorbs and uses them — and Bisglycinate vs Oxide is one of the most commonly compared pairs.

-Bisglycinate has a higher bioavailability tier (high (S1 — best tier)) compared to Oxide (low (S4 — basic)), meaning more of the active compound reaches the bloodstream per dose unit.
+Bisglycinate has high absorption compared to Oxide (lower absorption), meaning more of the active compound reaches the bloodstream per dose unit.

 Zinc Bisglycinate is an amino acid chelate that is gently and efficiently absorbed, making it ideal for sensitive individuals.
 High bioavailability and minimal GI side effects distinguish it from inorganic zinc forms, with strong support for immune function and skin health.